Gyanankur23/Gyanankur23/README.md

 # 👋 Hi, I'm Gyanankur Baruah

 Welcome to my GitHub profile!
-I'm an enthusiastic learner and multi-domain explorer with a strong foundation in data analytics, cloud computing, cybersecurity, AI, and more.
-My journey has been filled with rigorous learning through various platforms, and I’ve earned **375+ certifications** in just one year, from **June 2024 to June 2025**.
+I'm an enthusiastic learner and multi-domain explorer with a strong foundation in data analytics, cloud computing, Data Science, ML, AI, and more.
+My journey has been filled with rigorous learning and collecting certifications through various platforms.

 ## 🛠️ Languages and Tools